diambra/arena/README.md

     - Ubuntu 20.10: rename `libdiambraEnv20.10.so` to `libdiambraEnv.so`
 - Download games roms and place them in a folder of choice
     - **WARNING #1**: Downloading roms can be illegal depending on different conditions and country.
 It is your sole and only responsibility to make sure you respect the law.
 More info can be found [here](https://wiki.mamedev.org/index.php/FAQ:ROMs).
     - **WARNING #2**: Only a specific rom will work for each game.
-It is univocally identified by means of it SHA256 sum value.
+It is uniquely identified by means of it SHA256 sum value.
 Check it with the specific shell command:

        `sha256sum path-to-file`